 CS/CCA detect time.

-i
+If dot 11DynamicSensitivityControlImplemented is true, the start of a valid OFDM transmission at a receive level equal to or greater than the CS/CCA threshold is derived following the procedures given in clause 10.xx shall cause CS/CCA to detect a channel busy condition with a probability > 90% within 4 s for 20 MHz channel spacing, 8 s for 10 MHz channel spacing, and 16 s for 5 MHz channel spacing

 For improved spectrum sharing, CCA-ED is required in some bands.
 The behavior class indicating CCA-ED is given in Table D-2 (Behavior limits sets).
 The operating classes requiring the corresponding CCA-ED behavior class are given in E.1 (Country information and operating classes).
 A STA that is operating within an operating class that requires CCA-ED shall operate with CCA-ED.
 Unless required by regulation, the CCA-ED shall not be required for license-exempt operation.

-CCA-ED shall indicate a channel busy condition when the received signal strength exceeds the CCA-ED threshold as given by dot11OFDMEDThreshold.
+CCA-ED, if required, shall indicate a channel busy condition when the received signal strength exceeds the CCA-ED threshold as given by dot11OFDMEDThreshold.
 The CCA-ED thresholds for the operating classes requiring CCA-ED are subject to the criteria in D.2.5 (CCA-ED threshold).

-NOTE 2—The requirement to hold the CCA signal busy condition for any signal 20 dB above the minimum modulation and coding rate sensitivity (–62 dBm for 20 MHz channel spacing, –65 dBm for 10 MHz channel spacing, and –68 dBm for 5 MHz channel spacing) is a mandatory energy detect requirement on all Clause 18 (Orthogonal frequency division multiplexing (OFDM) PHY specification) receivers.
+NOTE 2— If dot 11DynamicSensitivityControlImplemented is false the requirement to hold the CCA signal busy condition for any signal 20 dB above the minimum modulation and coding rate sensitivity (–62 dBm for 20 MHz channel spacing, –65 dBm for 10 MHz channel spacing, and –68 dBm for 5 MHz channel spacing) is a mandatory energy detect requirement on all Clause 18 (Orthogonal frequency division multiplexing (OFDM) PHY specification) receivers.
 Support for CCA-ED is an additional requirement that relates specifically to the sensitivities described in D.2.5 (CCA-ED threshold).

 NOTE: SO FOR CCA-ED WE HAVE -72dBm (3GHZ Band only) WHEREAS HERE IN THE NOTE WE HAVE -62dBm.
 HOW CAN CCA-ED BE AN ‘’ADDITIONAL REQUIREMENT”?
 WHERE DID THIS -62dBm COME FROM?
 WHY is this note required.
 Propose to DELETE the Note, it says nothing more than what is already in the text.